TheIoTLearningInitiative/internetofthings101/README.md

               inet addr:127.0.0.1  Mask:255.0.0.0
     wlan      Link encap:Ethernet  HWaddr 00:1C:C0:AE:B5:E6
               inet addr:192.168.1.74  Bcast:192.168.0.255  Mask:255.255.255.0

+In case only WiFi was configure, configure also password to enable SSH on the wireless interface

+    root@edison:~# configure_edison --password

+    Configure Edison: Device Password

+    Enter a new password (leave empty to abort)
+    This will be used to connect to the access point and login to the device.
+    Password:       ********
+    Please enter the password again:        ********
+    First-time root password setup complete.
+Enabling SSH on WiFi interface.
+    The device password has been changed.

 Enable a Opkg feed, update and upgrade existing packages